mflx/academic-kickstart/content/talk/202010_EnterTheSystem.md

 What are the strategies, tactics and tools that can help you to have a great start in a new organisation?

-We are looking forward to learn about your personal experiences and will share our tools.
+We are looking forward to learn about your personal experiences and will share tools from our daily work with organizations and teams.